 Let's Talk Tech

-Continuing the story of improved driving dynamics begun with the addition of EPAS, the suspension features revised springs and dampers to improve handling and ride quality.
-The Taurus SHO also benefits from electronic torque vectoring, which was recently introduced in the Ford Focus.
-This technology is intended to replicate the effects of a true limited-slip differential without the added components thanks to computer-aided selective braking applied to inside wheels while navigating turns.
+The Taurus SHO benefits from electronic torque vectoring, a technology that is intended to replicate the effects of a true limited-slip differential without the added components thanks to computer-aided selective braking applied to inside wheels while navigating turns.

-Borrowing from the utility side of Ford's lineup, the Taurus SHO also gains curve control, another Ford-developed braking system that helps drivers who enter turns with too much speed to safely navigate the turn by properly slowing wheels individually in a way no driver could ever replicate on their own.
+The Taurus SHO also features curve control, another Ford-developed braking system that helps drivers who enter turns with too much speed to safely navigate the turn by properly slowing wheels individually in a way no driver could ever replicate on their own.
 The net result is a reduced turning radius, and hopefully, keeping the vehicle on the pavement in a moment of misjudgment.

 Standard and Optional Features

-As Ford's most expensive vehicle, the Taurus SHO is fitted with a healthy amount of standard equipment, including leather upholstery with suede inserts, power-adjustable front seats, a remote start system, a rear view camera, a six-speaker AM/FM/CD sound system and an auxiliary input jack, SYNC with MyFord Touch and heated, power-adjustable exterior mirrors.
+As Ford's most expensive vehicle, the Taurus SHO is fitted with a healthy amount of standard equipment, including leather upholstery with suede inserts, power-adjustable heated/ventilated front seats, heated rear seats, dual-zone automatic climate control a remote start system, a rear view camera, a six-speaker AM/FM/CD sound system with an auxiliary input jack, SYNC with MyFord Touch, heated, power-adjustable exterior mirrors, power-adjustable pedals and 19-inch painted aluminum wheels.

 Every Taurus SHO comes standard with dual front and side airbags along with dual front and rear head airbags.
 Other safety features include traction and stability control systems and electronic brakeforce distribution.